Mrs Orchard & Mrs Singh

 Over the course of Year 3 the children will be exposed to (through class read or guided reading sessions) the following books by Roald Dahl.

-Please ask your child questions about their learning at home and encourage them to explain their learning to you.
+Please ask your child questions about their learning at home and ask them about key vocabulary they have been learning.